efredericks/gvsu-cis373/assets/labs/lab5-synth.md

 ---

-# Lab 3 - Synthesizers with friends!
+# Lab 5 - Synthesizers!

-This week we're going to be making beats and mixing it up with friends in Interactive Media.
-They'll be bringing extra things to connect, samples to play, and a fresh perspective on devices in our lives - you'll be programming the synthesizer.
+This week we're going to be making beats and unleashing your inner DJ.
+Hopefully you'll have brought extra things to connect and samples to play, as our goal is to experience the different ways in which you can interact with devices.

 (If you're wondering where this fits into a pervasive computing course, think embedded devices, human interaction, and localized sensing).

+{: .note }
+This lab was initially intended to be with an Interactive Media course, however that didn't pan out due to instructor changes.
+Feel free to work with a partner and do a joint submission for this lab - just denote who you worked with.

 ## Lab Signoff